mit-acl/mppi_numba/README.md

 # MPPI_Numba

-A GPU implementation of [Model Predictive Path Integral (MPPI) control proposed by Williams et al.](https://ieeexplore.ieee.org/document/7989202) that uses a probabilistic traversability model (proposed in **ADD link to paper**) to plan risk-aware trajectories.
-The code leverages the Just-in-Time (JIT) compilation offered by [Numba](https://numba.pydata.org/) in Python to parallelize the sampling procedure (both for the control rollouts and the traction maps) on GPU.
+A GPU implementation of [Model Predictive Path Integral (MPPI) control proposed by Williams et al.](https://ieeexplore.ieee.org/document/7989202) that uses a probabilistic traversability model (proposed in "[Probabilistic Traversability Model for Risk-Aware Motion Planning in Off-Road Environments](https://arxiv.org/abs/2210.00153)") to plan risk-aware trajectories.
+The code leverages the Just-in-Time (JIT) compilation offered by [Numba](https://numba.pydata.org/) in Python to parallelize the sampling procedure for both control rollouts and traction maps on GPU.
 Although the implementation focuses on the unicycle model whose state consists of the x, y positions and yaw, the code may be adapted for higher dimensional system.

 The proposed probabilistic traversability model is represented as a 3D tensor with shape `(num_pmf_bins, height, width)`, where the last two dimensions correspond to the x and y dimensions in real world, and the first dimension contains PMF bins used to approximate the location-dependent parameter distribution.
 To use the knowledge about the **uncertainty** in traversability, the proposed planners try to reduce the **risk** of obtaining low performance via the following two approaches (see the figure below for intuition):